Office of International Affairs

 Scholarships for International Students

 The Taiwanese Government offers a variety of scholarships for international students.
 Please direct your inquiries to the Taiwan consular office in your home country.
-The University offers the NCHU International Scholarship, a one-year scholarship available to both new and current students.
+The University offers the NCHU International Scholarship available to both new and current students.
 Semesterly teaching assistant stipends are also available to graduate students who serve concurrently as teaching assistants.